Posted: June 1, 2016

 The Roosevelt Institute is an Equal Opportunity Employer; people of color, people with disabilities, women, and LGBTQ candidates are strongly encouraged to apply.
 There is a handicapped-accessible, all gender/gender neutral bathroom on site.
 We offer competitive salaries, a rewarding, friendly, supportive, and collaborative work environment, excellent health insurance coverage, paid time off, and employer pension contributions when eligibility criteria are met.

-Please submit a cover letter and resume via email to jobs[at]rooseveltinstitute[dot]org with “Development Associate, Special Events & Operations” in the title.
+Please submit a cover letter and resume via email to jobs[at]rooseveltinstitute[dot]org with “Senior Communications Associate” in the title.
 No phone calls, please.